trainline/environment-manager/docs/setup/iam-setup.md

 ### Child Accounts

-1. Download the roleInfraEnvironmentManagerChildPolicy IAM policy from git [here]
+1. Download the roleInfraEnvironmentManagerChildPolicy IAM policy from git
 2. For each child account:
-    a.
-Modify the policy file to replace the variables with values appropriate to your setup:
+    - Modify the policy file to replace the variables with values appropriate to your setup:
-        i.
-[DEPLOY-BUCKET] – bucket/path for storing deployment packages ii.
-[LOGS-BUCKET] – bucket/path for installation log files
+        - [DEPLOY-BUCKET] – bucket/path for storing deployment packages
+        - [LOGS-BUCKET] – bucket/path for installation log files
-    b.
-Setup a new IAM policy from the AWS Console
+    - Setup a new IAM policy from the AWS Console
-        i.
-Create a new Policy named: roleInfraEnvironmentManagerChildPolicy ii.
-Select ‘Create Your Own Policy’ and upload the modified policy JSON
+        - Create a new Policy named: roleInfraEnvironmentManagerChildPolicy
+        - Select ‘Create Your Own Policy’ and upload the modified policy JSON
-    c.
-Setup a new IAM role from the AWS Console
+    - Setup a new IAM role from the AWS Console
-        i.
-Name: roleInfraEnvironmentManagerChild
+        - Name: roleInfraEnvironmentManagerChild
-        ii.
-Role Type: Role for Cross-Account Access\Provide access between AWS accounts you own.
-Enter your master account number. iii.
-Policy: select the roleInfraEnvironmentManagerChildPolicy created in step 2.b. above.
+        - Role Type: Role for Cross-Account Access\Provide access between AWS accounts you own.
+Enter your master account number.
+        - Policy: select the roleInfraEnvironmentManagerChildPolicy created in step 2.b. above.

 A simple test to check the cross-account role trust is setup correctly in the child accounts can be done by using the AWS Policy Simulator when logged into the master account: